SamuelWiqvist/pioneers-pp-abc-talk/README.md

 # Pioneers-pp: Bayesian statistics and ABC talk

-The repo containes the examples and computer exercise that are associated with the "An Introduction to Bayesian Statistics and Approximate Bayesian Computing" meet-up event (https://www.meetup.com/Pioneers-of-Probabilistic-Programming/events/264336086/).
+The repo containes the examples and computer exercise that are associated with the *An Introduction to Bayesian Statistics and Approximate Bayesian Computing* Meetup event (https://www.meetup.com/Pioneers-of-Probabilistic-Programming/events/264336086/).

-## Files
+## File structure

 - presentation.ipynb: nodebook with the presentation.
 - examples.ipynb: notebook with the code for the examples in the presentation.